I hate it when counselors answer a question with a question! None of that "therapist" stuff here. Just direct answers to direct questions.

 4. You should allow up to 2 hours for them to return your call.
 Your counselor may be in the middle of family dinner, watching a movie, or even giving their kid a bath. (that's why we don't say we can be available for emergencies!)
 Our counselors stop monitoring their phones at around 9pm, so if you reach out after that time, you should expect a call the following day.

 5. Sometimes our clients reach out to us via text message or email.
-These mediums are best used to rely quick pieces of information, not as a way request advice or get therapy.
+These mediums are best used to relay quick pieces of information, not as a way request advice or get therapy.
 If you need advice through text or email then the above mentioned rates and expectations apply.

 We would much rather our clients reach out to us with questions than to have a big set back, so please feel free to reach out if you need to some specific advice, but we ask that you also be mindful of your counselors personal time as well.